oceanprotocol/docs/discover/faq.md

 </details>

 <details>

 <summary>For data farming, will my stacked Ocean tokens be locked, or can I withdraw them anytime?</summary>

-One thing to keep in mind is that your locked amount cannot be withdrawn before the lock ends.
+Your locked amount cannot be withdrawn before the lock ends.
 Your rewards in return can be claimed/redeposited whenever you want.
 If you don't claim, they just stack up.
 There is no loss.

 </details>

 <details>

 <summary>Can I allocate my veOCEAN tokens for farming at any time, including now? </summary>